Best Practice

 Feasibility is another critical factor to consider when choosing a research topic.
 Your topic should be manageable within the constraints of your time, resources, and access to data.
 Consider the scope of your research—are you planning to conduct a case study, survey a large population, or engage in ethnographic fieldwork?
 Ensure that you have the necessary resources, such as access to participants, relevant data, and the appropriate research tools.

-It’s also important to consider the ethical implications of your research.
+Consider the ethical implications of your research.
 Sociological research often involves working with human subjects, so you need to ensure that your study design respects participants’ rights and adheres to ethical standards.
 This includes obtaining informed consent, ensuring confidentiality, and minimizing any potential harm to participants.

 If you are conducting qualitative research, such as interviews or focus groups, think about how you will gain access to your target population and whether you can realistically collect the data you need.
 For quantitative research, consider the availability of existing datasets or the feasibility of collecting new data.